 After running a marketing campaign, the first thing you should do is track the activities and result.
 Mark the key performance indicators and measure the return on investment.
-Set the benchmarking tool and compare the your campaign or website analytics with your industry average.
-Find the audience according to region, technology, browser, age, gender etc. Segment the audience according to your target market.
+Set the benchmarking tool and compare your campaign or website analytics with your industry average.
+Find the audience according to a region, technology, browser, age, gender, etc. Segment the audience according to your target market.

 1.https://digitalmarketinginstitute.com/blog/5-steps-powerful-digital-marketing-strategy2.https://blog.hootsuite.com/best-time-to-post-on-facebook-twitter-instagram/ 3. https://www.statista.com/statistics/274774/forecast-of-mobile-phone-users-worldwide/4.https://www.inc.com/jeff-haden/how-to-write-a-killer-business-plan-overview-and-objectives.html 5. https://unbounce.com/online-marketing/successful-marketing-campaigns-step-by-step/ 6. https://unbounce.com/landing-pages/7-elements-of-a-winning-landing-page/ 7.https://www.entrepreneur.com/article/54436 8. https://hbr.org/2015/01/how-to-craft-an-agile-marketing-campaign 9. https://www.wix.com/blog/2016/10/ppc-for-beginners-basic-guide-for-pay-per-click-advertising-2/?utm_source=Wix+Blog&utm_campaign=04bbd7868e-UA-2117194-5&utm_medium=email&utm_term=0_324de5e2c6-04bbd7868e-157853733 10. https://www.forbes.com/sites/jaysondemers/2014/08/20/15-google-analytics-tricks-to-maximize-your-marketing-campaign/#4a2d82db2736